 Nearly one in six American men will be diagnosed with prostate cancer.
-While most men with prostate cancer have no symptoms, physicians can find prostate cancer during a regular checkup using a combination of a blood test called a PSA and a digital rectal exam.
+While most men with prostate cancer have no symptoms, prostate cancer can be found during a regular checkup using a combination of a blood test called a PSA and a digital rectal exam.
 Even better news, the number of Delaware men being screened early and diagnosed at the most treatable stage is going up.

 The American Cancer Society recommends that all men 50 and older talk with their doctors to make an informed decision about whether to be screened for prostate cancer.
 If you are at higher risk, have that discussion earlier: